 Worse?
 A job application that fails to follow directions is not considered a valid application and need not receive consideration for the position.
 Employers must evaluate whether the job seeker’s behavior will be acceptable in their workplace.

-Job Seekers That Present Their Credentials Unprofessionally
+Presenting Their Credentials Unprofessionally

 Their resume and cover letters contain typos, grammatical errors, incomplete thoughts, portions copied and pasted from prior applications to different employers, and details not requested for the current job.
 Recently, a governmental employer added the caveat that applications mailed in stationery belonging to the current employer would not be considered.
 The same applies to emailed applications from the current employer’s address.